3 Strategies To Keep You Leak Free During Your Workouts

 If you’ve been giving the go-ahead to do Kegels by your pelvic floor PT, add these along with your exhale.
 They help to provide a little extra support to your bladder.
 And you can add them into your lifts too.

-Remember, the tension your going to use in your Kegel is going to depend on how heavy you’re lifting.
+Remember, the tension you’re going to use in your Kegel is going to depend on how heavy you’re lifting.
 If you’re lifting a 200 barbell, you will need quite a bit of tension.

 Disclaimer: If you’re working with a pelvic health PT and they advise you not to do Kegels due to an overactive pelvic floor, follow their lead.
 To read more about returning to heavy lifting with pelvic health symptoms or if you’re newly postpartum, click here